Ashby School is now closed, following government instructions relating to the coronavirus outbreak. For more

 Referrals to the Specialist Teaching Service are usually through the Special Educational Needs Co-ordinator (SENCO), Ms Arnold.
 This outreach service ensures that students with visual impairments, hearing problems, autism or similar difficulties receive the help they need.

 These referrals come from a student’s GP or the school nurse.

-This confidential drop-in counselling service – known as 'open door counselling' – is available to students every Monday.
+This confidential drop-in counselling service – known as 'open door counselling' – is available to students every Monday and Wednesday.
 The sessions, which are run by qualified counsellors, give students an opportunity to share problems and fears, and to look for ways to address them.
 Referral is by pastoral staff at Ashby School.

 The school aims to provide an education to suit every child.
 For students whose needs are not met by mainstream education, there are alternative curriculum options to ensure that every child succeeds at some level.